Implementation Guide

 }

-6. Retrieve the data
+6. Retrieve data

 {